Dynamic Indexing Through Learned Indices with Worst-case Guarantees: Remarks on computing a PGM-index or -cover

-We note that for~\cite{o1981line} and especially~\cite{ferragina2020pgm}, no such strictness is required.
-All that is required for~\cite{ferragina2020pgm} is a \emph{horizontal $\eps$-cover} (the direct horizontal analogue to our \emph{vertical $\eps$-cover} from Section~\ref{sec:indexing}).
-The algorithm by O'Rourke can instead also output a horizontal $\eps$-cover through the same mechanism: maintain the current input segments $G$.
-For each insertion into $GG$, test whether there exists a segments intersecting all segments in $G$.
+The algorithm by O'Rourke can maintain a horizontal $\eps$-cover in the following way: for each insertion into $G$, test whether there exists a segments intersecting all segments in $G$.
 If there does not exist such a segment, output the previous segment and delete all segments from $G$ (apart from the segment that was just inserted).
 This algorithm is also not optimal in a static setting, as a similar adversarial input can be constructed.
-However, it can easily be shown that this algorithm is a $\frac{3}{2}$ approximation.
+However, it can easily be shown that this algorithm is a $\frac{3}{2}$ approximation:

 Indeed, this algorithm maintains the invariant that for all consecutive segments $\lambda, \lambda'$ in the output, the input $I$ corresponding to these segments is \emph{blocked}.
 I.e., there exists no segment $\lambda^*$ that intersects all segments in $I$.
 This implies that for any three consecutive segments in the output, any other algorithm must include at least two segments and so a $\frac{3}{2}$ approximation follows.